neneaxn/social-tree-app/client/README.md

 *Users features:
 - Register: Allows new users to create accounts.
 Includes client-side validation for email, password length, and password confirmation.
 - Login: Handles user sign-in to access protected routes and features.
 Allows signed-in users to create/edit/delete/join events.
+- Admin functionality: has permission to edit/delete events

 The project structure is organized by logically grouped folders (components, services, utils, etc).